dspearson/phlegyas/README.md

 *WARNING: DRAGONS LIE AHEAD!
 THIS IS WOEFULLY INCOMPLETE.
 USE AT YOUR OWN PERIL!*

-*There are major problems with this implementation currently, mostly centred around function call overhead and use of lazy sequences.
-It is functional, but slow.
-Optimisation is ongoing.*

 The vast majority of the protocol-level documentation was sourced from the wonderful [Plan 9 from User Space](https://9fans.github.io/plan9port/man/man9/) project.

 I have copied the test resources from [droyo's styx package](https://github.com/droyo/styx/), credit due for making it available.